-This study investigates the real acoustic conditions of 26 primary school classrooms during lessons.
+This study investigates the acoustic conditions of 26 primary school classrooms during lessons.
 There was a specific focus on how classroom activity type, student age, and room acoustics shape both speech levels and activity noise.
 Using Gaussian Mixture Models, the researchers separated teacher and student speech from non-speech activity noise across 93 homogeneous activity periods.

 Activity Noise as a Dominant Sound Source

 The above scatter plots illustrate the relationships between activity noise levels and (a) baseline noise, (b) speech clarity C50.
 Each point represents the mean value of the activity noise levels monitored in a class during different activities.
+Baseline noise refers to the classroom in an occupied condition, with students seated in quiet.

 Speech Levels and Pedagogical Activity